vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Ace Hardware.
 I paid by cash and finished checkout at 2:07 PM.
 I wore a surgical mask while in the store and most of the downtown area but not for the rest of the journey.

+## Friday June 25

+In the evening I went to get my COVID shot.
+I left my home around 4:05 PM and arrived at the North Berkeley BART at around 4:13 PM.
+I took the BART train at around 4:25 PM and arrived at MacArthur around 4:35 PM.
+I then walked to the Safeway Pharmacy at 3889 San Pablo Avenue, arriving there at around 4:52 PM.
+I submitted my paperwork at 5 PM and then got my Pfizer second dose COVID vaccine at 5:05 PM.

+The dose felt very quick and the prick felt very light to me compared to flu shots I've had.
+I asked the pharmacist, Maggie, who said it depends on the pharmacist's skill (ouch).
+But she also mentioned that the dose volume for the Pfizer COVID shot is smaller than for flu shots.

+I waited in the pharmacy till about 5:20 PM (15-minute observation period).
+I feelt fine, so I left.
+I took the BART back and arrived at North Berkeley BART at around 6 PM, and got home a few minutes later.

+I wore a new KN95 mask while in BART and while in Safeway, but not for the entire journey walking back and forth.